 - Incur numerous personal and financial losses.

 DUI offenders face criminal and administrative penalties.
-See the charts below for the penalties, as described in Kansas statutes.
+See the charts above for the penalties, as described in Kansas statutes.

 FACT: The loss of lives to impaired driving is preventable.
 There are alternatives to impaired driving.